rhysmeister/mmo/README.md

                                 Used in combination with step_down_nominate_host to
                                 select a PRIMARY
           --replset_freeze REPLSET_FREEZE
-                                Number of seconds to use with the replSetFreeze command
+                                Number of seconds to- use with the replSetFreeze command
           --profiling {-1,0,1,2}
                                 Display or modify the profiling level of a MongoDB